In Stock

 Wholesale Sales Only

 Looking for something bold, productive, and packed with benefits?
-The black currant (Ribes nigrum) is an outstanding choice — a compact, self-fertile shrub that produces glossy, dark berries in summer, bursting with tangy flavour and natural antioxidants — perfect for jams, juices, desserts, or baked goods.
+The black Currant (Ribes nigrum) is an outstanding choice.
+This compact, self-fertile shrub produces glossy, dark summer berries with a tangy flavour, rich in natural antioxidants and vitamin C, making them ideal for jams, juices, desserts, and baked goods.
 In early spring, delicate pale-yellow flowers appear, giving way to rich fruit from the second year onwards.
 Black currants thrive in cool, temperate, and arid climates, growing best in rich, well-drained soil and showing excellent frost tolerance once established.
 Easy to grow and versatile, they suit garden beds, raised beds, and even converted lawn areas, making them a flexible choice for any garden layout.
-With the right care, black currants can remain productive for many years — a flavour-packed, rewarding addition to any home garden.
+With the right care, black currants can remain productive for many years.

 SKU: TCBLACUR001 Category: Tags: ,